 Emotional Intelligence for Students:

-Studies show that the student has to practice the skills of how the emotional input connects with empathy and understanding, receipt of feedback and evaluating judgement of others.
+Studies show that the student has to practice the skills of how the emotional input connects with empathy and understanding, receipt of feedback and evaluating judgment of others.
 The emotional brain connects with the rational brain.

 Students who are the future bricks of society building block need to have developed the emotional intelligence skills along with the other skills.
-These skills are not visualised in the resume or other documents.
+These skills are not visualized in the resume or other documents.
 It can be only seen once they start interacting with other members.

-1. Self-awareness: To do this, the teacher or tutor has to instigate the students to express their feelings.
+To do this, the teacher or tutor has to instigate the students to express their feelings.
 By doing so the student would know what sort of feeling he/she is undergoing.
 It could be fear, anxiety, anger, happiness, bitterness, etc.

-The student is made to realise the limitations they should exercise.
-If the student feels bad about a failure, then she/he is taught how to soothe or pacify themselves.
+The student is made to realize the limitations they should exercise.
+If the student feels bad about failure, then she/he is taught how to soothe or pacify themselves.
 By setting up goals it would be easier for the student to know how they can achieve their objectives.

-The basic need for student is to be able to communicate.
+The basic need for the student is to be able to communicate.
 They must be taught how to understand, what the effects of their body language are.
-Also they must be taught when to use “I” and when to use “we”.
+Also, they must be taught when to use “I” and when to use “we”.

-4. Group interaction: The students should be made to work in groups to enhance the interaction within group.
+The students should be made to work in groups to enhance the interaction within a group.
 It will bring out the leadership qualities as well as follower skills.
 Besides working in groups the student would share information and value each other’s contribution.

 Emotional Intelligence for Teachers:

-1. Manage your feelings: As you are in front of classroom every day, you need to keep check on your emotions.
+As you are in front of the classroom every day, you need to keep a check on your emotions.
 If you feel a sign of disrespect or things out of control or not obeying, then don’t blame the children.
 You are responsible for those.

-3. Respect students feelings: When you talk with students asking about how they feel and what they would feel after action, you would be bringing closer interaction and thereby respect.
+When you talk with students asking about how they feel and what they would feel after an action, you would be bringing closer interaction and thereby respect.
 They feel that their feelings are respected.
 Accept and validate their feelings with empathy whenever needed to.
 Show concern in your voice.

 Don’t conclude an incident and indicate the tone of implying ‘should’.
-After all every student has their way to showcase their work.
-They would perform better at later session.
+After all, every student has their way to showcase their work.
+They would perform better at later sessions.

 Allowing them to make choices will bring in many advantages.
 By forcing those to participate in any activity would only hurt them.
-Participation should be considered voluntary.
+Participation should consider voluntary.
 It shows you, respect their interests as well.

 How Does Emotional Intelligence Affect Your Career:

 Managers have to handle day to day stress.
-With high emotional intelligence a manager is said to handle emotions with ease.
-It can be seen in the form of reduced accident rates, reduced grievances leading to higher revenues.
+With high emotional intelligence, a manager said to handle emotions with ease.
+It can see in the form of reduced accident rates, reduced grievances leading to higher revenues.

-Personnel with emotional intelligence is said to have better qualities when compared to others.
-For instance, they admit and learn from their mistakes, take criticism, cool under stressed situation, able to control emotions and conduct thoughtful decisions, not selfish, not rigid, caring for their team.
+Personnel with emotional intelligence say to have better qualities when compared to others.
+For instance, they admit and learn from their mistakes, take criticism, cool under the stressed situations, able to control emotions and conduct thoughtful decisions, not selfish, not rigid, caring for their team.

-5. Get promotion: People working under you are happy means that you are taking care of their emotional and financial needs.
+People working under you are happy means that you are taking care of their emotional and financial needs.
 This could help you land with a promotion as the team is more productive under your guidance.